keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 >which—though it is not often Death is told so clearly to fuck
 >off—the **living genetic chains** prove even labyrinthine enough
 >to preserve some human face down ten or twenty
->generations . . . so the same assertion-through-structure
+>generations... so the same assertion-through-structure
 >allows this war morning’s banana fragrance to meander, repossess, prevail <span class="page-ref">10</span>
 {: .life}

->To find that Gravity, taken so for granted, is really something eerie, Messianic, extrasensory in Earth’s mindbody . . . having hugged to **its holy center the wastes of dead species**, gathered, packed, transmuted, realigned, and <span class="etym-mauvine">rewoven molecules to be taken up again by the coal-tar Kabbalists of the other side</span> <span class="page-ref">590</span>
+>To find that Gravity, taken so for granted, is really something eerie, Messianic, extrasensory in Earth’s mindbody... having hugged to **its holy center the wastes of dead species**, gathered, packed, transmuted, realigned, and <span class="etym-mauvine">rewoven molecules to be taken up again by the coal-tar Kabbalists of the other side</span> <span class="page-ref">590</span>
 {: .coal-tar}

 > [Bland] imagines that he has been journeying